Leeds Marsh Lane railway station: Reopening and gentrification of area

 Discussions about Leeds' rail network began in the 1990s with proposals to build a tram network.
 Marsh Lane and the nearby dual carriageway were considered as sites for stops to expand the city centre outwards St James's University Hospital.
-The Leeds Supertram proposal was rejected, meaning Leeds continued to operate with a single city centre light rail station.
+The Leeds Supertram proposal was rejected, meaning Leeds continued to operate with a single city centre rail station.
 As development began in nearby Quarry Hill, Leeds when the Department of Health located their new headquarters backing onto Marsh Lane.
 The nearby area over the next decade saw the construction of Leeds City College and other gentrification to the east of Leeds.

 This development, along with the city's reliance on Leeds City train station, led many to publicly call for a second city centre railway station.
 Leeds City Council told local media in February 2020 that the reopening of Marsh Lane railway station should be seriously considered.